Haoliu-cola/Haoliu-cola.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a fifth year Ph.D. candidate at Washington University in St. Louis.
 I'm fortunately advised by Dr. Yixin Chen.
 Prior to joining WashU, I obtained my bachelor's degree in Mathematics from Beijing Normal University.
 My research primarily focuses on addressing few-shot and zero-shot challenges in graph and tabular domains.
 Additionally, I have a keen interest in applying these to real-world clinical problems.
+Please check out my resume here: [Resume](/assets/pdf/Resume_of_Hao_Liu.pdf).

 My recent interest is to design a graph foundation model leveraging LLMs.
 Please check our recent work here: [OneForAll](https://arxiv.org/abs/2310.00149).